News

 • Purpose: 2/3

-• Content, Conciseness & Clarity, Genre & Style, Organisation & Layout, Language: 5/7 each.
+• Content, Conciseness & Clarity, Genre & Style, Organization & Layout, Language: 5/7 each.

 Understanding these assessment criteria is crucial for preparing effectively for the OET Writing module and achieving a high score.